Adversarial Patterns: Building Robust Android Malware Classifiers: Relevant Background

-\subsection{Definitions}
+\subsubsection{Definitions}

-Here, we define a list of terminology mentioned throughout the paper.
-Also, see Table \ref{Symbol_Table} for a list of symbols used.
+Here, we define a list of terminology that will be used throughout the paper. \textbf{Adversary and Defender:} An adversary, also referred to as an attacker, aims to deceive the classifier into producing a misclassification.
+A defender, on the contrary, develops security defenses to protect against adversarial attacks.

-\textbf{Adversary and Defender:} An adversary, also called the attacker, attempts to fool the classifier by producing a misclassification.
-A defender, on the contrary, develops security defenses against adversarial attacks.
+\textbf{Classifier:} A classifier is a machine learning model designed to make a classification decision based on input data.
+Examples of classifiers include Support Vector Machines (SVM) and K-nearest neighbors (KNN).

-\textbf{Classifier:} A classifier is a machine learning model designed to make a classification decision.
-Examples of models include support vector machines, feed-forward neural networks, or convolutional neural networks (CNN).
+\textbf{Adversarial Attack:} An attack by an adversary that aims to fool the classifier is called an adversarial attack.
+Adversarial attacks can occur at either the training or testing time.
+An evasion attack, which occurs at test time, involves modifying the test samples in such a way that they evade the detection of the classifier.
+Poisoning attacks, on the other hand, manipulate the training data with the intent to cause the misclassification of test data.

-\textbf{White box and black box attacks:} In a white box attack, an adversary has access to the information on architecture, training data, model parameters, hyper-parameters, and the loss function of a target classifier.
-In a black-box attack, the adversary has no such knowledge about the classifier during an attack.
+\textbf{Adversarial Sample:} An adversarial sample is a sample modified by an adversary by adding a perturbation such that the model output is changed from the normal label.
+Figure \ref{fig:evasion_attack_goodfellow} demonstrates an example of an adversarial attack and adversarial sample.
+Adversarial example exhibits transferability property, which states that the adversarial example generated to fool a specific model can also fool other models \cite{szegedyintriguing, goodfellow2015explaining,papernot2016transferability}.

-\textbf{Perturbation:} A perturbation is a carefully crafted noise that can be added to the input dataset to fool the classifier.
-Manipulation can occur by adding or removing code from the app source code to misclassify the malware as benign.
-For images, the perturbation vector can modify pixel values.
-The goal of an adversarial evasion attack is hence to find the minimal perturbation that modifies the classifier decision on an input sample and can be stated formally \cite{papernot2016limitations} in Eq. \ref{eqn:adver}:
+\textbf{Perturbation:} A perturbation is a carefully crafted noise that is strategically added to the input data to fool the classifier.
+The manipulation can occur by adding or removing code from the app source code to misclassify the malware as benign.
+In the context of images, the perturbation vector can modify pixel values.
+The primary objective of an adversarial evasion attack is to identify the minimal perturbation that can modify the classifier decision on an input sample.
+This objective can be stated formally as shown in Eq. \ref{eqn:adver}: